MicrosoftDocs/fabric-docs/docs/cicd/troubleshoot-cicd.md

 **Solution**: Select the all the dependencies of the selected database and try again.

-#### Dependency error: After selecting "Undo", "Update", or "Switch branch" a dialog pops up indicating failure because the action would break a dependency link
+#### Dependency error: After selecting "Undo", "Update", or "Switch branch" a dialog pops up indicating failure because the action would break a dependency link.

 **Description of problem**: The following error appears after an undo, update or switch branch action: